MouronRoger/First1KGreek/refactoring/draft_refactoring_plan.md

   # Remove the original PORT and HOST definitions
   ```

-### Step 3: Extract Utility Functions
+### Step 3: Extract Utility Functions ✅
-- Move utility functions to appropriate modules one by one
+- Moved utility functions to appropriate modules one by one
-- Update references in the main file to use the extracted functions
+- Updated references in the main file to use the extracted functions
-- Test after each function is moved
+- Tested after each function was moved
 - Example:
   ```python
   # In utils/network.py